sveronneau/gcp/MIG/README.md

 Scripts uses a GCP service account and a JSON file with your account token and ENV VARS

--- Apache folder contains a more complexe config with variables.tf, modules and using a internal load balancer
+-- Apache folder contains a more complexe config with variables.tf -- Apache-ilb folder contains a more complexe config with variables.tf, modules and using a internal load balancer